xavsio4/Microlumen2/README.md

 # Lumen Assorted micro services

 Even though I'm most familiar with Yii2 I've decided to give a try at Laravel through Lumen.
 During developments I'm often confronted to common tasks, therefore I though I could create a Rest Api layer common to my projects.

-As most of my backends are using PHP (Directus, wordpress, Yii2) I picked Lumen (thou Directus and WP are also able to perform that).
+As most of my backends are using PHP (Directus, wordpress, Yii2) I picked Lumen (thou Tii2, Directus and WP are also able to perform that).

-But I wanted the flexibility of a framework as with Yii2 with which I've been developing the most.
+But I wanted to try Lumen instead of Yii2 with which I've been developing the most.

 ## What is it ?
 It is a simple Lumen installation with added controllers and routes, so...no big deal here.

+## Installation
+Clone this repo and run composer update

 ## Endpoints